-Thanks to be a competitor of Microsoft Imagine Cup 2012, I had the chance to serve as a Microsoft Evangelist.
+Thanks to being a competitor in the Microsoft Imagine Cup 2012, I had the chance to serve as a Microsoft Evangelist.
 This was my job between April 2012 and October 2012.

-I and my friends had expertise with C#, Azure and some APIs from Microsoft, so it was easy and I really like it.
-Microsoft paid for all my expenses: plane tickets, bus tickets, food, hotel and so, but they didn’t pay me for my labor – I didn’t expect it either.
+My friends and I had expertise in C#, Azure and some APIs from Microsoft, so it was easy and I really enjoyed it.
+Microsoft paid for all of my expenses: plane tickets, bus tickets, food, hotel and so forth.
+But they didn’t pay me for my labor – I didn’t expect it either.

-Meanwhile, I assisted on a daily basis to a coworking space named SUMA Conectivo, in Mar del Plata, Argentina, I organized some small events for other coworkers and outside people where we discuss different stuff about technology.
+Meanwhile, on a daily basis, I went to a coworking space named SUMA Conectivo, in Mar del Plata, Argentina, I organized some small events for coworkers and others where we discussed different technology topics.

-Once, in August 2012, we organized an Internation Hackathon, between Argentina, Chile, Brazil, and the United States.
-It was 12 hours and the idea was to build something in that timeframe.
-It was great that the Miami Herald mentioned me for my creation.
+Once, in August 2012, we organized an International Hackathon, between Argentina, Chile, Brazil, and the United States.
+It ran for 12 hours and the idea was to build something in that time frame.
+I was also pleased that the Miami Herald mentioned me for my creation.

-At that time there wasn’t a lot of apps and services that offer you a feature to live stream from your camera.
-Facebook Live wasn’t a thing nor Instagram Live nor Snapchat.
-So I made a web-app that allows you to live stream and next to the video player you can see all the tweet activity for a hashtag.
+At that time, there weren’t a lot of apps and services that offered the feature to live stream from your camera.
+Facebook Live didn’t exist, nor did Instagram Live or Snapchat.
+So I made a web-app that allows you to live stream, were you could also see tweet activity for a specific hashtag next to the video.
 We used #hacklatam.

 Here are some valuable lessons I learned about talking about technology to real-world audiences.

-- Talking in public: I think this is a skill, and as almost all the skills, you can improve it.
-How to improve it?
-By doing it, each time you present to an audience you are improving.
-This helps me improve a lot of my skill.
+- Talking in public: I think this is a skill, and like almost all skills, you can always improve it.
+How can you improve it?
+By doing it, each time you speak to an audience you are improving.
+This has helped me improve my skills a lot.

-- Networking: when I was young I underestimate the power of networking, I was a strong believer that you can connect with everybody via DM (Twitter, Facebook, email, …).
+- Networking: I underestimated the power of networking when I was young.
+I was a strong believer that you can connect with everybody via DM (Twitter, Facebook, email, …).
 But I was wrong, of course.
-Having real talks and connect for real with other human beings in much more powerful than send and LinkedIn invite or doing a cold mailing/calling.
+Having real talks and connecting for real with other human beings is much more powerful than sending a LinkedIn invite or cold mailing/calling.

-- Internet and Technology audiences are huge: I grow up sitting on my computer at my own home, alone.
-I used to belive that I was weird because my friends didn’t have the same interest or knowledge about the Internet than me.
-And the time shows me that I was wrong.
-There is a lot of people doing awesome stuff in Technology.
+- Internet and Technology audiences are huge: I grew up sitting at my computer alone at home.
+I actually used to believe that I was weird because my friends didn’t have the same interest in or knowledge of the Internet as me.
+Time showed me that I was wrong.
+There are a lot of people doing awesome things with technology.

-- Always have a Plan B, C or Z: normally when you have to do a live demo of a product or run code in front of an audience, there is a lot of stuff that can go wrong, in ways that you can’t imagine.
-Thanks for this short experience as an Evangelist I learned that you need to have a backup plan in case everything fails.
+- Always have a Plan B, C or Z: Normally, when you have to do a live demo of a product or run code in front of an audience, there are a lot things that can go wrong, in ways that you can’t imagine.
+Thanks to this short experience as an Evangelist, I learned that you should always have a backup plan in case everything fails.